Continuous Accounting: The New Age of Accounting

 The Old Model: Record-to-Report (R2R) Accounting

 The traditional model consists of a linear record-to-report process for accounting.
-In order to complete a record-keeping process, a company must report certain tasks and responsibilities pertaining to the company’s financials.
-These are expected to be completed by the end of the period, which can last anywhere from two weeks to two months, and the data is stored and managed in a large computer processor.
-Disadvantages of this process are 1) the data accumulated over a large period of time have a greater chance for error with unreconciled transactions, 2) inaccuracy and misrepresentation, 3) takes up too much time and loses effectiveness of team.
+In order to complete a record keeping process, a company must report certain tasks and responsibilities pertaining to the company’s financials.
+Expect these to be completed by the end of the period – which can last anywhere from two weeks to two months.
+Store and manage the data in a large computer processor.
+Disadvantages of this process include:

 The New Model: Financial Strategies with Cloud-Based Technology